 NEGATIVE SIDE EFFECTS?

 The most common side effect I’ve heard is that some people experience a change in their bowel movements when they begin celery juice.
-This is a normal detox side effect, especially in individuals who may have a higher level of toxins.
+This is apparently a normal detox side effect, especially in individuals who may have a higher level of toxins.
 Because the celery juice is killing off bacteria and detoxifying the body, loose stools at the beginning may occur.
-Honestly, I did not notice any of this.
-Maybe it’s because I started off slowly?!
-BUT, I did just want to note that it’s talked about as normal when you first begin celery juice.
+Honestly, I did notice a bit of this for the first week or so.
 As your body passes out all the toxins, the normal bowel movements should resume.

 IS CELERY JUICE RIGHT FOR YOU?